 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

+Fruits and vegetables: 5+ servings a day.
 Fruits and vegetables contain antioxidant and anti-estrogen properties.
 Cruciferous vegetables such as broccoli, cauliflower, kale, cabbage and Brussels sprouts are especially good to include and are rich in phytochemicals.

+Whole grains: 25-30 grams of fiber daily.
 Whole grains are unprocessed foods that are high in complex carbohydrates, fiber, phytochemicals as well as vitamins and minerals.
 A study by researchers at Soochow University in Suzhou, China, found that high fiber intakes may have a positive effect by altering hormonal actions of breast cancer and other hormone-dependent cancers.

 Obese women have higher levels of estrogen circulating in their bodies than women who are in their ideal body weight range.